mscheufe/d.sh/README.md

 `source ~/.d.sh`

-By default d.sh binds the function d::main to the key "d" by adding an alias to the environment.
-In case you want to bind it to something else add the environment variable LEADER with your preferred key.
+By default **d.sh** creates `d` as an alias to invoke the program.
+The alias can be changed by defining the environment variable LEADER.

-To bind it to another key like for instance "," add the below two lines to your .bashrc.
+To map it to another character, like for instance a comma, add the below two lines to your .bashrc.

 ```
 export LEADER=,
 source ~/.d.sh
 ```

-Now you can use it with "," as key `,<space><tab><tab>`.
+Now you can use it with `,` as key `,<space><tab><tab>`.